meganz/mpenc_doc/source/background.rst

   attacker can observe secret computations that don't touch memory, e.g. collecting, using, then immediately discarding entropy.

+Now, we'll try to enumerate all the concrete things an attacker *might* be able to do, by applying our abstract properties to our model of session mechanics.
+The term "target" refers to the direct target of a secrets-leak or corruption, and "current" is relative to when those attacks happen.
+This is simplified for the time being; we don't directly consider multiple attacks.

+Older sessions (i.e. already-closed)
+  - read session events (i.e. decrypt/verify messages and membership changes);
+    [#uenc]_ [#fwds]_
+  - (participation is not applicable, since the session is already closed).

+Current sessions (i.e. opened, not-yet-closed)
+  - read session events; [#fwds]_
+  - participate as targets (i.e. auth/encrypt messages and initiate/confirm
+    membership changes; this includes making false claims or omissions in the *contents* of messages, such as receipt acknowledgements, which may break other properties like auth. of ordering, auth. of message membership, or invariants on the application layer);
+  - participate as non-targets (e.g. against the targets); [#kcis]_
+  - (these may apply differently to newer or older parts of the session).

+Newer sessions (i.e. not-yet-opened)
+  - open/join sessions as targets, read their events and participate in them;
+  - open/join sessions (etc.) as non-targets (e.g. invite a target or intercept or respond to their invitations), read and participate in them; [#kcis]_
+  - read session events, participate as targets, or as non-targets, in sessions whose establishment was not compromised (as in previous points). [#rene]_

 Next, we'll discuss the unavoidable consequences of attacks using these powers, and from this try to get an intuitive idea on the best thing we *might* be able to defend against: